derekfranks/practice_assignment/FAQ.md

 ####6) My code seems to work but my answers don't match the sample output.

 Are you calculating the mean value for each file and then taking the mean of those means?
-That doesn't work mathematically.
+That's not the correct approach.
 You need to combine all of the relevant data into a single data frame or vector and take the mean of *that*.

     a <- c(1:5)
     b <- c(1:10)